Insaida/nscCTF/README.md

-picoCTF-Platform 2
+nscCTF-Platform 2
 ==============

-The picoCTF Platform 2 is the infrastructure on which picoCTF runs.
+The nscCTF Platform 2 is the infrastructure on which nscCTF runs.
 The platform is designed to be easily adapted to other CTF or programming competitions.

-picoCTF Platform 2 targets Ubuntu 14.04 LTS but should work on just about any "standard" Linux distribution.
+nscCTF Platform 2 targets Ubuntu 14.04 LTS but should work on just about any "standard" Linux distribution.
 It would probably even work on Windows.
 MongoDB must be installed; all default configurations should work.